sidechain-solutions/lisk-dfc/README.md

 `password`: The password that you used to encrypt your passphrase
 `apis`: An array of available APIs that the script will use to get certain data
 `forgers`: An array of nodes that will be used to forge blocks
+`useExternalForgerList`: Set this option to 'true' to use an external list of forgers instead of the list in the config.

+> LDFC supports `JSON` files with the following format: `["http://forger1:7000", "http://forger2:7000", "http://forger3:7000"]`.
+When enabled, either `forgersListPath` OR

+`forgersListUrl` is required
+`forgersListPath`: The path where the list of forgers is stored
+`forgersListUrl`: The URL where the list of forgers is stored.
+Should be hosted statically
 `shuffleInterval`: The amount of time (in minutes) between each node shuffle
 `minimumQueue`: Determines the minimum position in the forging queue to before performe a shuffle
 `maxRetries`: The amount of attempts before returning an error.
-Used for re-enabling forging and polling the status of nodes `useMailer`: Enable or disable mailing functionality.
+Used for re-enabling forging and polling the status of nodes `timeout`: The number of miliseconds before a request times out (default: 1500).
+Lower this number if you are using excessive amount of nodes to avoid the execution time of the script exceeding the cron job interval
+`useMailer`: Enable or disable mailing functionality.
 When enabled, LDFC will send warning and alert mails where applicable

 Do not forget to add the protocol prefix (`http://` or `https://`) as well as the port number (where applicable) for the APIs and forgers!